Developing Auxora for the Treatment of Acute Pancreatitis

 Reduction in hospital stays > 21 days

-Acute pancreatitis (AP) is an acute inflammatory process of the pancreas that presents as severe upper abdominal pain, often accompanied by nausea and vomiting.
-During episodes of the disease, inflammation of the pancreas occurs, which can lead to pancreatic cell death or necrosis and systemic inflammation.
-Normal pancreatic functions, such as the secretion of digestive enzymes into the gut that are required to break down proteins, carbohydrates and fats, are compromised.
+Acute pancreatitis (AP) is an acute inflammatory disease of the pancreas that typically presents with severe upper abdominal pain, often accompanied by nausea and vomiting.
+During an episode of AP, inflammation can lead to pancreatic cell death, tissue necrosis, and systemic inflammation.
+Normal pancreatic function, including secretion of digestive enzymes into the gut, can be disrupted.

 Hospitalizations per year for AP